integreat-io/integreat/README.md

 match on a property specified as an array on one and as a single value on the other, the one with the single value is picked.

-When no match properties are set, the endpoint will match any requests, as long as no other endpoints match.
+When no match properties are set, the endpoint will match any actions, as long as no other endpoints match.

 #### Params property